 "Thank you for your excellent online teaching, [our son] can manage it.
 So glad to see him [putting in] effort to complete tasks."

 "Thanks so much for this, it is all really useful! [...]
 Thank you for keeping in touch and for all the great resources."

 "I just want to say a big thank you [to] all the staff for helping us through a really difficult time and for constantly communicating and advising [...] it is really appreciated."

 "I was listening in today to your [remote learning] and was very impressed with [my son's] engagement!"

 Additional Information and Guidance

-Please see below, a document produced by the World Health Organisation, providing guidance to parents on how to support children at this time.
+At the bottom of this page you will find a document produced by the World Health Organisation, providing guidance to parents on how to support children at this time.